-Then there are days when your own brain & body is your enemy.
-It is as if someone made a voodoo doll of you and they relentlessly sticking pins and needles on different parts of your body.
+There are days when my brain & body is my enemy.
+It is as if someone made a voodoo doll of me and he or she relentlessly sticking pins and needles on different parts of my body.

-I hope that I can offer you the information, support & encouragement you need to get through rough times.
+If you are reading this and you are a stroke survivor, I hope that I can offer you the information, support & encouragement you need to get through rough times.
 When you feel alone and misunderstood, I hope to be able to give you company.
 And hearing from you would also help me know that I am not alone.
-That there a community we all can fall back to in tough, painful times.
+That there is a community we all can fall back to in tough and painful times.

 Let’s talk about doctor’s appointments.
 No one ever really looks forward to them, they take up a lot of time and we don’t usually get the best news from a doctor’s office ( don’t eat that, lose this, start doing that).
 So when we head to an appointment, we already some anxiety building up.